 My father’s biggest vice was alcohol, though I barely knew him.
 My stepfather’s biggest vice was alcohol and I knew it all too well.
+Both of them could have stood to undergo drug testing and other things you can find out here, but it was never likely to happen.
 As many of you might know, I’m a trauma survivor and that will permanently be a part of my psyche.
 It never goes away, but it becomes easier to deal with over time.
 So what was my vice?
 Well, for years I thought it was video games.
 And maybe it was when I was younger.
 Now of course, it’s definitely social media and in particular – Facebook.
 I have tried to quit Facebook for years, vowing to only have a page managing app for The Grim Tower and the messenger app for anyone who wants to speak with me.

 Unfortunately, I always seem to find my way back.
 Even with the limiter app that I use, I still end up spending too much time on the program and that’s no good.
 As a matter of fact, without Facebook I would have written more articles, penned more than a few books and undoubtedly would have gone through more of the music, movies, games, comics and books that I have more than enough of.
 So essentially, Facebook is a waste of my creative juices.
 It’s also a waste of my limited time on this planet.
 Though I will admit that some conversations I’ve had were very beneficial and I’ve met some absolutely amazing people just over the last couple of years.
 I don’t take those people, nor their influence on my life for granted.
 I have been definitely honored to have some of them in my life, albeit digitally.